CanastaWiki/Canasta/README.md

 ## Executing maintenance scripts

-The image is bundled with automatic job-runner, transcoder and log-rotator, but if you need to run any other maintenance script you can do it using this command:
+The image is bundled with automatic job-runner, transcoder and log-rotator scripts, but if you need to run any other maintenance script you can do so using this command:

 ```bash
 cd ~/path/to/canasta
 docker-compose exec web php maintenance/rebuildall.php
 ```

-The image also configured to automatically run the `update.php` script on start, so if you enable some schema affecting extensions like `SemanticMediawiki` you may need to restart the stack via `docker-compose restart` or, alternatively run the `update.php` script by yourself via:
+The image is also configured to automatically run the `update.php` script on start, so if you enable some extension that adds its own database tables (like `Semantic Mediawiki`), you can add the DB tables by either restarting the stack via `docker-compose restart, or just running the `update.php` script like so:

 ```bash
 cd ~/path/to/canasta